wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 * Executives: CEO, CTO, CMO, CRO, etc.
 <br /><br />

-The above are used to assign permissions to the Fabric "experiences" (sub-products).
+The above are used as the basis to assign permissions to the Fabric "experiences" (sub-products).

 ## Fabric Marketing